Byadiso/daily-scraper/README.md

 - Scrapes match data using Selenium and BeautifulSoup.
 - Filters matches with low odds.
 - Emails the results with an attached Excel file.
+- check if not result, send excel with note that no results found.

 ## Usage